 Metal 9 is designed to provide students with an introduction to the theory and associated skills related to the various components of metal fabrication, welding, machining, casting, and project design.
+Students will learn to use various components of metal fabrication, welding, machining, casting, and project design.
 Students will learn to use various metal working machines and hand tools, to develop their skills.
 A variety of fun and useful projects will be built to help develop the student's general knowledge base and understanding of metal work.

-ART METAL 9 - XMW--09
+ART METAL 9 - XMW-09

-Art Metal 9 is designed to teach students a wide variety of skills and is presented in a way that blends theory and practice.
+Art metal 9 is designed to teach students a wide variety of skills and is presented in a way that bends theory and practice.
 Students will develop their skills manufacturing metal sculpture project provided by the instructor, or of their own design.